rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 </pre></div>

 The expressions `[]:header` creates a list and assigns it to the variable `header`.
-When `x` is evaluated, the semantic action for the `Function` rule will be evaluated which can then access the `header` variable defined earlier.
+When `x` is evaluated in the next step, the semantic action for the `Function` rule will be evaluated which can then access the `header` variable defined earlier.
 These variables are not lexically scoped, but dynamically scoped.
 If at runtime, a variable is defined, it will be accessible.
-It also means that the `Function` rule can not be runt without `program` being run first, or the `header` variable will not be defined.
+It also means that the `Function` rule can not be run without `program` being run first, or the `header` variable will not be defined.

 Here is an example AST representing a program: